 - Honda's most affordable SUV will be fully redesigned for 2023

-- Details are scarce for now, but a hybrid powertrain is likely
+- Details are scarce for now, but the HR-V's Civic underpinnings provide some clues

 - Launches the second HR-V generation for 2023